 - Portland, ME

 Dianne is available forAudio and radio production, editing, sound design, field recording.
-Teaching all aspects of audio production to podcasters and radio producers.
+Teaching all aspects of audio production to podcasters, media and radio producers.
 Creating and recording sound effects.
 Creating audio theatre.

 - Audio Engineering

 - Nagra ARES PII+ digital recorder

 - Bang & Olufsen Beolab 3 studio monitors

 - Pro Tools